-For federal income tax purposes, distributions of investment income are generally taxable as ordinary income or qualified dividend income.
-Taxes on distributions of capital gains (if any) are determined by how long a Fund owned the investments that generated them, rather than how long a shareholder has owned his or her Shares of a Fund.
-Sales of assets held by a Fund for more than one year generally result in long-term capital gains and losses, and sales of assets held by a Fund for one year or less generally result in short-term capital gains and losses.
-Distributions of a Fund's net capital gain (the excess of net long-term capital gains over net short-term capital losses) that are reported by that Fund as capital gain dividends ("Capital Gain Dividends") will be taxable as long-term capital gains, which for non-corporate shareholders are subject to tax at reduced rates.
-Distributions of short-term capital gain will generally be taxable as ordinary income.
-Dividends and distributions are generally taxable to you whether you receive them in cash or reinvest them in additional Shares of a Fund.
+The Fund intends to distribute, at least annually, substantially all of its net investment income and net capital gains income, if any.
+For federal income tax purposes, distributions of investment income (including short-term capital gain) other than net tax-exempt income are generally taxable as ordinary income or qualified dividend income.
+Taxes on distributions of capital gains (if any) are determined by how long the Fund owned the investments that generated them, rather than how long a shareholder has owned his or her Shares of the Fund.
+Sales of assets held by the Fund for more than one year generally result in long-term capital gains and losses, and sales of assets held by the Fund for one year or less generally result in short-term capital gains and losses.
+Distributions of the

+Fund's net capital gain (the excess of net long-term capital gains over net short-term capital losses) that are reported by the Fund as capital gain dividends ("Capital Gain Dividends"), if any, will be taxable as long-term capital gains, which for non-corporate shareholders are subject to tax at reduced rates.
+Dividends and distributions are generally taxable to you whether you receive them in cash or reinvest them in additional Shares of the Fund.